aginies/pvirsh/README.md

 * use libvirt api directly instead of virsh
 * detect VM state before doing anything
 * collect error in a better way
+* validate the yaml file before using it
 * etc....

 # Define Virtual Machine group

-This should be done in a yaml file like:
+This should be done in a **yaml** file like:

 ```yaml
 suse: